MeshackNzuki/MeshackNzuki/README.md

 - 👋 Hi, I’m @MeshackNzuki
 - 👀 I’m interested in women
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning Information security
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on any IT projects
 - 📫 reach via 254703440095
 Or meshkaka1@gmail.com